Challenges in the Proper Metrological Verification of Smart Energy Meters: Introduction

+Unlike previous studies that mainly report meter behavior for specific loads or isolated power-quality phenomena, this paper proposes a metrologically-oriented verification perspective for smart EM.
+Its contribution lies in showing that a simple and analytically defined test signal can still reveal significant imperfections in the measurement and signal-processing chains of commercially available meters under conditions representative of modern grids.
+Therefore, the paper does not provide additional experimental evidence of meter inaccuracies, but proposes to identify a practical route toward defining a minimal set of reference test signals that can be both suitable for rigorous metrological assessment and effective in detecting reliability issues under realistic operating conditions.

-This paper presents laboratory selected test results for smart energy meters from various manufacturers, which demonstrate significant discrepancies in the measurements of signals representing states occurring in the actual power grid.
-The test results demonstrate the need to develop a~new verification procedure for smart energy meters, whose implementation of which will increase the reliability of measurements performed by such meters.
+To this aim, the paper presents laboratory selected test results for smart EM from various manufacturers, which demonstrate significant discrepancies in the measurements of signals representing states occurring in the actual power grid.
+It demonstrates that a simple test signal can identify numerous problems in smart EM measurements of selected quantities, likely resulting from oversimplification of measurement signal chains to ensure a relatively low price compared to dedicated, specialized measuring instruments.
+In addition, it evidences that a single test signal, which has been shown to be useful in verifying a flickermeter built into smart EM~\cite{b4}, can also be a reliable test signal for verifying other measurement quantities.
+The test results support the need to develop a new verification procedure for smart EM, whose implementation will increase the reliability of measurements performed by such meters.